ozancaglayan/jupyterhub-installation/README.md

 ## Installation of JupyterHub and the kernels

 Now we can proceed with the installation of Jupyter packages.
-First let's install JupyterHub and Jupyter kernels for `bash` and `octave`:
+First let's install JupyterHub and Jupyter kernels for `bash` and `octave`.
+Please be sure that you are in the default Python 3.x environment before proceeding the following steps:

 ```
 # pip install jupyterhub